 Givers find ways to meet their customers needs in the best way possible for their customers.
 They are customer-oriented and other-centred.
-They find joy and happiness in delighting others through their actions.
+They find joy and happiness in delighting others through their actions, deeds, and words.

-On the other hand, takers are focused on receiving.
+Takers, on the other hand, are focused on receiving.
 Obsessed with the transaction, they do not care if their customers need, want or desire their products or services.